 Murals are all over the MidTown area and they help bring the culture alive.
 Reno has a special place in their hearts for our muralists and we even have a mural expo.
 Walk the streets of MidTown and you’re sure to come across some beautiful street art.
 Some of my favorite muralists in town are Erik Burke and Mike Lucido.

 Succulents and cacti are all the plant rage nowadays.
 Who knew plants could party?
-Located on St. Lawrence street, it’s where I personally buy all of my plants and their porcelain homes.
+Natural Selection, located on St. Lawrence street, it’s where I personally buy all of my plants and their porcelain homes.
 The shop has a wide variety of plants to choose from and is also a place where you can buy taxidermy items.
 The owner is very helpful with letting you know how to care for each plant once it’s yours, which makes this place extra great.

 A sweet treat in MidTown can be found at Simple Ice Cream shop that is owned and operated by Junkee Clothing Exchange, and located right next door.
 Whether you want just a scoop of ice cream, a custom-made cookie ice scream sandwich, or their signature donut ice cream sandwich, they like to keep it simple.
 Just a few flavors and a few dollars, and your taste buds will thank you later.
 The decorations on the wall of the corner shop are quite entertaining as well.